brettinternet/mic-mute/README.md

-# Mac Video Conference Mute
+# Mic Mute for macOS

+Mute your mic with a global shortcut and visual confirmation of mute status.

 ## Features